dagu-org/dagu/docs/source/base_config.rst

 .. _base configuration:

-Base Configuration for all Workflows
+Base Configuration for all DAGs
 =====================================

-Creating a base configuration (default path: ``~/.dagu/config.yaml``) is a convenient way to organize shared settings among all workflows.
+Creating a base configuration (default path: ``~/.dagu/config.yaml``) is a convenient way to organize shared settings among all DAGs.
 The path to the base configuration file can be configured.
 See :ref:`Configuration Options` for more details.

 Example: